djolosc/djolosc/README.md

-### I'm Djordje, nice to meet you!  :smiley:
+### I'm Djordje, nice to meet you!  :relaxed:

 I'm a Full-stack Developer from Belgrade, Serbia, with a focus on the JavaScript ecosystem.
-Outside of programming I'm a runner, love boardgames and enjoying a healthy lifestyle :relaxed:
+Outside of programming I'm a runner, love boardgames and enjoying a healthy lifestyle :seedling:

 **What I'm doing now**